-Prime DBMS means reduced application programming expenses and shorter development times.
-Programmers concentrate on the logic of the application, not the details of data manipulation and file design.
+Prime DBMS can lead to reduced application programming expenses and shorter development times.
+Programmers can concentrate on the logic of the application, not the details of data manipulation and file design.
+When implemented with DISCOVER,TM the complementary nonprocedural query and reporting language, many ad-hoc requirements can be offloaded from the data processing organization to users.

-Multikeyed Isam
+Multikeyed ISAMs